alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-furs-skins-and-other-agricultural-products.markdown

 * understands how much it costs
 * understands what they have to do with it once they have a licence

-Animal products and by-products include:
+You'll neeed extra documents to export animal products and by-products, this includes:

 * skins, wool, leathers and furs
 * semen, ova, embryos from cattle, sheep, goats and pigs - the rules are different if they're from a different animal [link to endangered animal content]